CCPX-system/CCPX-blockchain/README.md

 # CCPX-blockchain
 Node.js application which provide functional API to CCPX-application to Hyperledger's blockchain network

-#note
-don't forget to change ip address for your hyperledger network (keep RESTFUL api port [7050])

 #step
 1. Create Hyperledger network (at least 1 peer, 1 membersvrc)
 2. Build go code on peer (go to .go dir and "go build .")